khulnasoft-lab/design.khulnasoft.com/contents/components/spinner.md

 - **Medium**: 24px, used within larger visual elements, like merge widget status icons.
 - **Large**: 32px, indicates larger components are loading, like a [chart](/data-visualization/charts).
 - **Extra large**: 64px, indicates a large content area of the UI is loading.

+### Content

+The default visible `Loading...` text isn't part of the component itself.
+However, you may consider replacing that message with something more descriptive when the action is dependent on GitLab.
+For an in-product example, see the updated ['merge active' status message](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/60521).

 ### Behavior